By Dr. Mel Waldman

 A Perfect V.

-I sit in the village square, mid-day, in the shade of the awning at the village cafe.
-The wind blows in from the ocean warm today.
-I close my eyes, inhale the salty air of the sea and try to let it fill me up.
-I imagine myself in a sailboat, a huge white sail, sailing toward Greece.
-In my lap is a giant spool of pink and white cotton thread, and now I open my eyes and set to work again, moving the hook swiftly and steadily in and around the thread, pulling up and looping and tightening, looping and tightening and slowly but surely, a new shape emerges.
+Instead, I hold in my lap a giant spool of pink and white cotton thread, and now when I open my eyes and set to work again, I am moving the hook swiftly and steadily, tightening the thread, pulling up and looping and tightening, looping and tightening, and slowly but surely, a new shape emerges.

 My throat tightens and I stop, my chin drops, tears begin leaking from the corners of my eyes, but there is no one to tell my troubles to.
 I take a big breath in and wipe my eyes and begin crocheting again.
-Slowly but surely a long piece of lace grows out of my fingers.
+Slowly but surely a long piece of pink and white lace grows out of my fingers.
 I am proud to say that each piece I produce is graceful, each one more intricate than the last.

-For 113 days I lived with Adelina.
+For 65 days I lived with Adelina.
 Helped out on the farm, feeding cows and chickens.
 Baked bread.
 Washed so many, many diapers, between those of Pia and those of my son.
 Thankfully I wore a large wrap around my shoulder and chest so that at every moment, I could hold Pasquale folded against my chest.

 Those days were the happiest of my life.
 My heart exploded with love every morning when I opened my eyes to see my baby's dark eyes, his silky olive skin.
 And then came the day that Nunzi arrived.